Xmetalfanx/linuxSetup/README.md

 ## Disclaimer

 - Standard Disclaimer about how I am not responsible about what scripts you run on your own computer or what mistakes may occur

+## Requirnmoments
+Some of these are auto-installed when the script is first run ... others I may add to "auto install" later

+- `wget`
+- `curl`
+- `lsb` (different package names on different distros ) type packages
+  - so lsb_release * can be run
+- (? if it's autoinstalled or needed) `inxi`
+  - ... even I am not 100% sure about this one, but for later "DE/Distro" detection, inxi seems needed

 ## Thanks